sfl0r3nz05/Publisher-Agent/README.md

 # Publisher Agent

-The publisher agent is responsible for organizing the positioning data (raw data) received from a [SDG](https://github.com/sfl0r3nz05/CSV-Data-Sender) for a given identifier (e.g., tag) and sending it to the edge via AMQP or MQTT.
+The publisher agent is responsible for organizing the positioning data (raw data) received from a [SDG](https://github.com/sfl0r3nz05/CSV-Data-Sender) for a given identifier (e.g., tag) and sending it to the edge via AMQP.

 ## Project status